HigherOrderCO/HVM/README.md

 High-order Virtual Machine (HVM)
 =================================

-**High-order Virtual Machine (HVM)** is a pure functional compile target that is **lazy**, **non-garbage-collected** and **massively parallel**.
-It is also **beta-optimal**, meaning that, in several cases, it can be exponentially faster than most functional runtimes, including Haskell's GHC.
+**High-order Virtual Machine (HVM)** is a pure functional runtime that is **lazy**, **non-garbage-collected** and **massively parallel**.
+It is also **beta-optimal**, meaning that, for higher-order computations, it can be exponentially faster than alternatives, including Haskell's GHC.

-That is possible due to a new model of computation, the Interaction Net, which combines the Turing Machine with the Lambda Calculus.
-Previous implementations of this model have been inefficient in practice, however, a recent breakthrough has drastically improved its efficiency, giving birth to the HVM.
-Despite being a prototype, it already beats mature compilers in many cases, and is set to scale towards uncharted levels of performance.
+That is possible due to a new model of computation, the **Interaction Net**, which supersedes the **Turing Machine** and the **Lambda Calculus**.
+Previous implementations of this model have been inefficient in practice, however, a recent breakthrough has drastically improved its efficiency, resulting in the HVM.
+Despite being relatively new, it already beats mature compilers in many cases, and is set to scale towards uncharted levels of performance.

-**Welcome to the inevitable parallel, functional future of computers!**
+**Welcome to the massively parallel future of computers!**

 Usage
 -----